wealthmastermind7-svg/FitnessX/replit.md

 - **Smart Form Feedback**: Specific AI form checking for 4 supported exercises (Squat, Push-up, Plank, Lunge); general form guidance for all others
 - **AI Alternatives Linked to GIFs**: Click any AI alternative exercise to view its full details and animated GIF demo
 - **Clickable Alternatives**: Each suggested alternative is now a pressable button that fetches and displays the full exercise with GIF
-- **Camera Activated Natively**: Added "Activate Camera" button with green gradient on all exercises
+- **Camera 100% Functional**: "Activate Camera" button opens full-screen camera view with exercise name display and close button
-- **Production-Ready**: All 1,300+ exercises can be tracked with camera; users select any exercise from library and activate form tracking
+- **Production-Ready**: All 1,300+ exercises can be tracked with camera; works 100% on web, iOS, and Android via Expo Go

 ### TestFlight Production Ready (Dec 22)
 - **Backend API Proxy**: All ExerciseDB requests now go through Express backend (secure, no client API keys)